By state

 National parks in New Jersey

-Every National Park Service unit in New Jersey, scored and ranked by our Experience Score.
+Every national park and public-land unit in New Jersey, scored and ranked by our Experience Score.

 Tim Kiser